mParticle/docs/src/pages/guides/data-master/data-planning/index.md

 ##### Step 3: Turn on Block settings for your plan version
 You can now turn on Block settings for the type of data you would like to block by completing the following steps:
 1. Open your data plan version in the UI and navigate to the Block tab.
-1. Enable “Block unplanned events” or any other block setting (note: events are typically a good place to start)
+2. Enable “Block unplanned events” or any other block setting.
+Events are a good place to start blocking.

 ##### Step 4: Verify that data is being blocked before it is forwarded to a kit integration
 For Web, you can use the developer console to verify when a kit's underlying SDK uploads an event to the partner's API.
 For iOS and Android, you can typically use verbose console logs or a proxy such as Charles Proxy.
 Depending on your block settings, you should see unplanned data removed from payloads.
 For example, if you have not planned "Bad Event A", "Bad Event A" will not be forwarded to a specific partner integration.